ogs22/cookbook/glossary/permutation_group.md

 always a group; it is denoted P(X).

-The identity operation I(X) is the identity element of P(X); the inverse operation of a given permutation is that permutation\\'s inverse in the group.
+The identity operation I(X) is the identity element of P(X); the inverse operation of a given permutation is that permutation’s inverse in the group.

 The set X may be finite or infinite.